amphirian/amphirian/README.md

 Hi!
-I'm amphirian but some call me amphy!
+I'm amphirian but some call me amphy!\n
 This github will be a consolidation of all the projects I have made and am planning to make.
 If you have any suggestions or improvements for my projects do drop me a message!
 (You can find my contact details in my profile section)